 As in most areas of society, the inexorable advance of technology is providing organisations with new insights as well as new challenges.
 For example:

-This year at Wimbledon we used IBM Content Analytics and other tools to help build a picture of what people were saying about Wimbledon on Twitter.
-Analysing an average of over 50 tweets per second, we built a picture that aggregated and gauged the social conversation, by applying analytics and natural language processing technologies to tweets throughout the tournament.
+This year at Wimbledon we’re using IBM Content Analytics and other tools to help build a picture of what people are saying about Wimbledon on Twitter.
+Analysing an average of over 40 tweets per second, we build a picture that aggregates and gauges the social conversation, by applying analytics and natural language processing technologies to tweets throughout the tournament.

 Social Media Analytics helps organisations understand and act upon the commentary about their products, services, campaigns, employees and partners.
 IBM’s leading analytics platform can analyse millions of social media comments and provide customised results in configurable charts and dashboards.

 IBM’s cloud technology can also use this data to better predict demand on the IBM Infrastructure that hosts wimbledon.com.